 To deliver on our growth plans, we require a skilled and engaged workforce, pulling together as a team to achieve our shared vision.

-Our diversity is an asset.
+ur workforce spans across 2 countries, and our diversity is an asset.
 Diversity is valued because it energizes our people and encourages collaboration, and innovation.
 Considering diverse points of view results in better decisions and solutions for the Group and its stakeholders.
 We also expect our employees to be respectful of such differences and to treat one another with courtesy and respect.
 Our approach focuses on ensuring that we are upholding our principles of integrity and fairness, to provide a safe and conducive workplace free of discrimination or harassment and to nurture the talents of our workforce.